-When working with the media, we have to be careful to avoid accidentally creating negative narratives about autistic people.
-Honest omissions or mistakes can have repercussions such as professional reputational damage, so we as the interviewee need to play our part to prevent undesirable portrayals.
+When communicating with the media, we have to be careful to avoid accidentally creating negative narratives about autistic people.
+Unintentional omissions or mistakes can have repercussions such as professional reputational damage, so we as the interviewee need to play our part to prevent undesirable portrayals including by people or organisations who want to exploit autistics.

-Remember to ask for a name card or take down the reporter’s contact information.
-If we realised after the interview that we have missed out on mentioning certain facts and issues to the reporter, we can still send this additional information by email.
-Do remember to follow up with an SMS/WhatsApp/Telegram message to bring this email to the attention of the reporter.
-By supporting reporters in doing their job well, we also help ourselves to be properly represented.
+Remember to ask for a name card or take down the journalist’s contact information.
+If we realised after the interview that we have missed out on mentioning certain facts and issues to the journalist, we can still send this additional information by email.
+Do remember to follow up with an SMS/WhatsApp/Telegram message to bring this email to the attention of the journalist.
+By supporting journalists in doing their job well, we also help ourselves to be properly represented.

 Inaccuracy: I hid my diagnosis.
 [This implies deception and thus can be considered defamatory.]